The Silent League: Career

 The band's third album But You've Always Been the Caretaker was released January 2010 on Something In Construction records.
 With producer, and band-member, Shannon Fields at the helm, the band spent time at various upstate farmhouse studios with recording and mixing engineer D. James Goodwin crafting somewhat of a stylistic departure from their previous albums.

 In May 2011, The Silent League released a new remix album, We Go Forward, a collection of Silent League tracks remixed electronic artists.
 The compilation includes remixes by Neon Indian, Memory Tapes, ARMS, and also includes a live fan favourite – a cover of Broken Social Scene's "Texico Bitches".

+After eight years without any new releases, in 2020, they released a new single, "Some Things Go Missing", along with the B-side, "First Train".